Depending on the Medicare plan you have, you may be responsible for a portion of the cost.

 Does Medicare Cover Sleep Apnea Surgery

 Medicare covers essential surgical procedures.
-When you meet certain criteria, Medicare should cover the surgery.
+When you meet specific criteria, Medicare should cover the surgery.

 If Medicare covers uvulopalatopharyngoplasty (UPPP), a Medigap plan covers the surgery.
 Those with a Medicare Advantage plan need to contact their insurer about coverage.